 What is the largest capacity microwave?

 Rated at 1000w it’s capacious & powerful.
 And with Inverter technology food cooks quickly and evenly.
 This works by applying consistent power rather than conventional pulsing on/off microwaves.
 Plus, an auto setting allows you to simply select what you are cooking and press start.
 The internal sensors will adjust the power and time according to the steam levels within.

-There are numerous microwaves on the market to avoid.
-Some with bigger external dimensions and smaller internal space!
+There are numerous models on the market to avoid.
+Many with bigger external dimensions and smaller internal space.
 However, if you want a big turntable for big dishes, choose the Panasonic NN-ST48KSBPQ.

 SPECIFICATION | Panasonic NN-ST48KSBPQ | POWER 1000w | SIZE: H310 x W525 x D388 | TURNTABLE DIAMETER 340 | CAPACITY 32l | CHILD LOCK Yes | WARRANTY 1 year